 Simple Random Sampling: Each population member has an equal chance of selection, reducing bias.
 It's ideal for homogeneous populations.

-Stratified Sampling: When dealing with distinct subgroups (strata), this method ensures proportional representation of each subgroup in the sample, enhancing estimate precision.
+Stratified Sampling: When dealing with distinct subgroups (strata), this method ensures proportional representation of each subgroup in the sample, improving estimate precision.

 Proportional representation of subgroups in stratified sampling